1 9 6 7 – 1 9 7 0 (USA)

 55 x 30 minute episodes

-The popular Marvel comics character that redefined the superhero came swinging into TV with this 1967 debut.
+The popular Marvel comic character (created by Stan Lee) that redefined the superhero came swinging into TV with this 1967 debut.

-While working on a school science experiment, Peter was accidentally bitten by an irradiated spider and soon began developing superhuman talents that resembled those of a spider’s.
+While working on a school science experiment, Peter was accidentally bitten by an irradiated spider and soon began developing superhuman talents that resembled those of a spider.

-Not only could he climb walls and ceilings, but he had also developed a “spider-sense,” which warned him of danger well in advance of his more human contemporaries.
+Not only could he climb walls and ceilings, but he had also developed a “spider-sense,” which warned him of danger well before his more human contemporaries.

 Peter initially used his abilities to make a profit, deliberately staying away from any crime-fighting.